katzenpost/katzenpost/drafts/dspool.rst

 * ``operator`` - An operator is an agent that controls one or more keypairs and is able to initiate requests.

+* ``Requests`` - Requests are sent to nodes by initiators (operators).
+Requests may include a response handle, to which one or more responses can be sent to the initiator.
+Initiators do not need a long-term identity; they can potentially be anonymous.

 * ``PK`` - The public part of a keypair.

 * ``SK`` - The secret part of a keypair.

-* ``SDS`` - Signed discrete spool.
+* ``SDS`` - Signed Discrete Spool.
 Described below in section 4.

-* ``Requests`` - Requests are sent to nodes by initiators (operators).
-Requests may include a response handle, to which one or more responses can be sent to the initiator.
-  Initiators do not need a long-term identity; they can potentially be anonymous.
+* ``AOSDS`` - Append-only Signed Discrete Spool is described in section 4.1.

+* ``AOROSC`` - Add-Once-Remove-Once Set Collection is described in section 5.

+* ``PSDS`` - Permissioned Signed Discrete Spool is described in Section 6.

+* ``EPSDS`` - Encrypted Permissioned Signed Discrete Spool is described in section 7.

+* ``DAS`` - Durable Authenticated Spool is described in section 8.

 * ``pool`` - Note: pools aren't used in the spec below yet, you can ignore them for now.
 A pool is a content-addressable unordered